B4rtware/morpho/README.md

 <br>*Morpho* uses the following schema: `^\d+\.\d+\.\d+(-(b|a)\.\d+)?$`

 2. Bump the version within the file: `morpho/__version__.py`
-<br>Make sure its the same which was used bumping with poetry
+<br>Make sure it's the same version used when bumping with poetry

 3. Open `Changelog.md` and write the new changelog:
     - Use the following `#` header: `v<version> - (dd.mm.yyyy)`